meaculpv/todoList/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 I know there are lots of todo list apps in tutorial purpose and it is one of them.
 I tried to give a good design as simple and user-friendly as beautiful.
-In addition tried to add some unique tricks that have many modern todo list apps.
+In addition tried to add some tricks that have many modern todo list apps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>